WaPoco/Philosophers/README.md

 - No deadlock (every system of requests eventually makes progress)
 - No starvation (every philosopher who wants to eat eventually gets to eat)

+The philosphers follow a routine:
+1.Think
+2.Eating
+3.Sleeping
+4.Repeat 1

 ## Solution

 1. Resource‐Hierarchy (Numbering) Strategy